spacetelescope/drizzlepac/doc/source/mast_data_products/svm_processing.rst

 Skycell Information
 ^^^^^^^^^^^^^^^^^^^
 The pipeline (ipppssoot) and SVM processing both add the SKYCELL keyword to the headers of the input FLT(C) and drizzled DRZ(C) products.
-This keyword includes all of the skycells that the input exposures overlap, and is used as one of the inputs for MVM processing.
+This keyword includes all of the skycells that the input exposures overlap.

 .. note::
   The SKYCELL keyword values can differ between the pipeline and SVM products as the values depend on the WCSNAME of the input exposures.